-‘Social distancing’ wasn’t in our vocabulary as little as a month ago.
+‘Social distancing’ wasn’t in our vocabulary a few months ago.
 Now it’s everywhere.
 Add in ‘self-isolation’ and talk of vulnerable groups, it’s no wonder it can get confusing.

 Choose open spaces